hnvivek/job-resume-match/README.md

 # Job Resume Match

-A Flask web application that helps users match job descriptions with resumes by extracting keywords and calculating match scores.
+A LLM based web application that helps users match job descriptions with resumes by extracting keywords and calculating match scores.

 ## Features